camunda/camunda-docs-static/get-started/content/bpmn20/deploy.md

 {{< img src="../img/create-process-instance-authorization.png" >}}

-For further details about authorizations and how to manage them please read the following sections in the user guide: [Authorization Service](/manual/latest/user-guide/process-engine/authorization-service) and [Authorizations](/manual/latest/webapps/admin/authorization-management).
+For further details about authorizations and how to manage them, please read the following sections in the user guide: [Authorization Service](/manual/latest/user-guide/process-engine/authorization-service) and [Authorizations](/manual/latest/webapps/admin/authorization-management).

 # Work on the Task

-Log out of the Admin.
+Log out of Admin.
 Go to Tasklist ([http://localhost:8080/camunda/app/tasklist](http://localhost:8080/camunda/app/tasklist)) and log back in with the user credentials "john / john".
 Now you see the *Approve Loan* task in your Tasklist.
 Select the task and click on the *Diagram* tab.
 This displays the process diagram highlighting the User Task that is waiting for you to work on it.

 {{< img src="../img/diagram.png" >}}